Monster truck: Events

 A typical track for arena monster truck shows from 2000-2014.
 The cars have ramps on one side for racing and are left bare on the other side for freestyle.
 The jumps around the perimeter are for ATV races.

+Monster truck shows are generally held at stadiums, arenas, race tracks, and other permanent and temporary sports and entertainment venues.
+Monster truck shows may include trucks owned and operated by the promoter operating the show and/or independent monster truck teams who build and maintain their own trucks and act as a freelancer for multiple monster truck promotions.
+Generally the promoter of the event who operates and manages the show serves as a de-facto sports governing body which determines the rules and format of a show and its competitions.

-Monster truck shows typically have two main segments: a race and a freestyle stunt driving competition, with an intermission at the midway point of the event.
+Monster truck shows typically have two main segments: a race (which have been common since the 1980s) and a freestyle stunt driving competition (which have been common since the 2000s), with an intermission at the midway point of the event.

 Races are conducted as a single-elimination tournament on short, symmetrical tracks, which may include obstacles such as junk cars or dirt mounds.
 The track's length and complexity may vary with the size of the venue.
 Courses in indoor arenas are typically shorter, with fewer obstacles.
 This has drawn comparisons to professional drag racing, and depending on the promoter or size of the event, tournaments may use a Christmas tree starting procedure.

 In freestyle events, each driver puts on a performance consisting of stunts such as obstacle jumps, backflips, wheelies, and doughnuts.
 A panel of judges assigns points to each performance and the driver with the most points wins.
 The scoring methods can change from promoter to promoter.

 Historically, additional vehicles for the drivers to crush, such as motor homes and school buses, were placed on the track specifically for the freestyle event, but incidents of debris flying into the stands and causing serious injuries have influenced most event promoters to turn away from such obstacles.
 Most freestyle courses now consist mostly of large mounds and ramps erected to allow the trucks to perform large jumps and wheelies upon landing.
 Freestyle performances have a time limit and only one truck is allowed on the track at a time as a safety measure.
 Freestyle events are typically a show's final competition, as damage to the trucks can make them unable to race.